diku-dk/futhark/docs/language-reference.rst

 Named modules are declared as::

-  module name = module expression
+  module name = ...

 A named module type is defined as::

-  module type name = module type expression
+  module type name = ...

 Where a module expression can be the name of another module, an application of a parametric module, or a sequence of declarations